AI4SLT: Empirical Processes in Lean 4 for Formal Statistical Learning Theory: Abstract

 \section{Abstract}

 We present the first comprehensive Lean 4 formalization of statistical learning theory (SLT) grounded in empirical process theory.
-Our end-to-end formal infrastructure implement the missing contents in latest Lean 4 Mathlib library, including a complete development of Gaussian Lipschitz concentration, the first formalization of Dudley’s entropy integral theorem for sub-Gaussian processes, and an application to least-squares (sparse) regression with a sharp rate.
-The project was carried out using a human–AI collaborative workflow, in which humans design proof strategies and AI agents execute tactical proof construction, leading to the human-verified Lean 4 toolbox for SLT.
+Our end-to-end formal infrastructure implement the missing contents in latest Lean library, including a complete development of Gaussian Lipschitz concentration, Dudley’s entropy integral theorem for sub-Gaussian processes, and an application to least-squares (sparse) regression with a sharp rate.
+The project was carried out using a human-AI collaborative workflow, in which humans design proof strategies and AI agents execute tactical proof construction, leading to the human-verified Lean 4 toolbox for SLT.
 Beyond implementation, the formalization process exposes and resolves implicit assumptions and missing details in standard SLT textbooks, enforcing a granular, line-by-line understanding of the theory.
 This work establishes a reusable formal foundation and opens the door for future developments in machine learning theory.
+The code is provided in \url{https://github.com/YuanheZ/lean-stat-learning-theory}.